 2004New slipway and extensive improvements to the ILB boathouse and ALB berth at a cost of £884,336.

 2008The new station Tamar class lifeboat ON1289 The Baltic Exchange III was placed on service on 10 March.
 The lifeboat was funded by the Baltic Exchange and a generous donation received in memory of Marjorie D Heath from Marjorie’s Settlement Trust together with other gifts and legacies.
 Lifeboat ON1130 has been withdrawn.

-2010Crew member Iain Dundas and Adam Lilley were awarded Certificates to recognise their initiative and exceptional First Aid skills when they tended a seriously injured man on board a fishing vessel on 16 May 2010.
+2010Crew members Iain Dundas, Cameron Sims-Sterling and Adam Lilley were awarded Certificates of recognition for their initiative and exceptional First Aid skills, when they tended a seriously injured man on board a fishing vessel on 16 May 2010.